sagecontinuum/sage/platforms/pricelist.md

 attach their own sensors.
-There is a growing list of sensors for which the Sage team or Open Source contributors have already developed a “plugin” which runs on a Sage Node and can collect data from a local sensor.
+There is a growing list of sensors for which the Sage team or Open Source contributors have already developed a “plugin” which runs on a Sage Node and can collect data from a local sensor for AI@Edge processing.
 Teams can also use the excellent online documentation to integrate their own sensors and write a sensor plugin.
 The following sensors are currently supported, with plugins that can pull data from the sensor for in situ analysis on a Sage Node.

-Depending on scientific goals, a Sage deployment might include several *user installed* sensors added to each Sage node.
-The table below provides a list of some of the common additional sensors that can be connected to a Sage Node.
-The extremely expensive sensors are not required, but demonstrate that Sage has integrated a wide range of the highest quality sensors, from simple camera and particulate sensors to radar and lidar.
+Depending on scientific goals, a Sage deployment might include several *user installed* sensors connected to each Sage Node.
+The table below provides a list of some of the common additional sensors that can be easily attached.
+The expensive sensors are not required, but demonstrate that Sage has integrated a wide range of the highest quality sensors, from simple camera and particulate sensors to radar and lidar.

 <table>
 <colgroup>